PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 * _k_ - fold number at which first pruning may happen (integer, <= _n_, default=2)

 1. Define a model, a hyperparameters space and pruning parameters
-1. Choose an initial set of hyperparameters to evaluate
+2. Choose an initial set of hyperparameters to evaluate
-1. Calculate full cross-validation, save scores for all folds and the final score
+3. Calculate full cross-validation, save scores for all folds and the final score
-1. Choose a hyperparameters set to evaluate
+4. Choose a hyperparameters set to evaluate
-1. Calculate fold's score
+5. Calculate fold's score
-    * if the fold number is lower than _k_, got to point 5.
+    * If the fold number is lower than _k_, got to the beginig of point 5.
-    * if the folds number is equal to _n_ calculate the final score
+    * If the folds number is equal to _n_ calculate the final score
         * If the score is lower than the best score so far, set its hyperparameters and best scores as the best one
-1. Evaluate whether current trial's mean score is below mean value of the best trial's scores (the same number as the ongoing trial) multiplied by (_1 + t_)
+6. Evaluate whether current trial's mean score is below mean value of the best trial's scores (the same number as the ongoing trial) multiplied by (_1 + t_)
     * If yes, got to point 5.
-    * Prune the trial, estimate the final score and go to point 4. otherwise
+    * Else, prune the trial, estimate the final score and go to point 4. otherwise

 The algorithm ensures that the best hyperparameters are validated on all the folds, but it does not guarantee to indicate the best hyperparameters out of evaluated ones.
 A model can strongly underperform on initial folds and outperform on the latter ones.
 Even with medium sized datasets and proper data shuffle it's highly unlikely.